 The best recruitment consultants will help and support you through the entire process, from making you aware of all the relative idiosyncrasies from one firm to another, to polishing up your CV and preparing you to interview with confidence.
 At the other end of the process they’ll be able to advise you on the relative merits of two competing offers, beyond the obvious issue of remuneration.
 There are all sorts of reasons why you shouldn’t decide on a role just because of the money.

 A legal recruiter is there fundamentally to give you an advantage as a candidate, and to make the whole process easier.

-In our free NQ Solicitor Survival Guide, we go into a number of these issues in more detail, to help you get some perspective at what can be a stressful time.
-This e-book covers when to consider moving, how to decide what to specialise in and how to conduct the whole qualification exercise, including how to choose a recruiter to work with.
+On our free online NQ Resource Hub, we go into a number of these issues in more detail, to help you get some perspective at what can be a stressful time.
+Our guides cover topics such as when to consider moving, how to decide what to specialise in and how to conduct the whole qualification exercise, including how to choose a recruiter to work with.

 You can read and download our NQ resources free of charge here on our website.